divoxx/muggler/README.md

 =======

-Muggler is a git hook that calculate migration difference between git branches - for Rails applications - and automatically apply the migrations in the proper order when you change between branches, pull or merge.
+Muggler is a git hook that calculate migration difference between git branches - for Rails applications - and automatically revert and apply the migrations in the proper order when you change between branches, pull or merge.

 Installation
 ============